microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

     }
 }
 ```

+### Suport for Autocompletion and Validation of Job Configuration File
+Please add ```"$schema": "https://raw.githubusercontent.com/Azure/BatchAI/master/schemas/2017-09-01-preview/job.json",``` into your job configuration file as shown above to enable autocompletion (IntelliSense) and validation in your editor.

+Note.
+Visual Studio Code has a perfect support for json validation and autocompletion enabled by default, other editors may require you to enable this feature or install additional modules.

 ### Number of Nodes to Run the Job
 You need to specify number of nodes required to run your job using `nodeCount` attribute.
 Batch AI will take care of